dolmades/dolmades-cli/README.md

 ./cook edna_harvey_the_breakout:en.dolmade
 ```

-This erases the previous dolmade and applies the fix permanently.
+This erases the previous dolmade and helps keeping recipe and cooked dolmade in sync with each other.

 ## Managing dolmades